Hydrolyzed Collagen for Hair: Does It Really Work?

 Think of it like choosing any other product for your wellness routine.
 You want something effective, high-quality, and suited to your lifestyle.
 The best collagen for you will depend on a few factors, including its source, the specific collagen types it contains, and how easily your body can absorb and use it.
 Weβll break down these key elements so you can feel confident in your choice and start giving your hair the foundational support it needs to thrive.

-Marine vs. Bovine: Which Source is Better?
+Marine vs. Bovine: Which Source Is Right for You?

 When you start looking at collagen supplements, youβll mainly see two sources: bovine (from cows) and marine (from fish).
 Neither one is universally "better"βthe best choice really comes down to your personal preferences and dietary needs.
 Marine collagen is known for being highly bioavailable, meaning your body can absorb it very efficiently.
 Itβs a great option if you follow a pescatarian diet.